 The Second Chance Adoption Program was going strong with the addition of on-site medical care and began taking in sick and injured animals including heartworm positive dogs.
 The clinic started offering a heartworm prevention and treatment program at this time as well.

-Our high volume, spay and neuter clinic performs more than 6,000 surgeries per year, which continues to reduce the number of animals entering the shelters in Manatee County.
-Low cost / no cost spay and neuter surgeries and free vaccine clinics continue to be a core program in our veterinary clinic.
+Our high volume, spay, and neuter clinic perform more than 6,000 surgeries per year, which continues to reduce the number of animals entering the shelters in Manatee County.
+Low-cost / no-cost spay and neuter surgeries and free vaccine clinics continue to be a core program in our veterinary clinic.

-Our shelter / Second Chance Adoption program places 1,000 animals in new homes each year.
-Many of these animals had faced medical challenges including much needed surgeries, heartworm treatment or extraordinary medical care.
+Our shelter / Second Chance Adoption program places 600+ animals in new homes each year.
+Many of these animals had faced medical challenges including much-needed surgeries, heartworm treatment, or extraordinary medical care.

-In addition to the many low cost or no cost services available at our veterinary clinic, the clinic is open to the general public, offering low-to-moderate cost veterinary services.
+In addition to the many low-cost or no-cost services available at our veterinary clinic, the clinic is open to the general public, offering low-to-moderate cost veterinary services.
 Our wellness program continues to grow and expand.
-A second veterinarian was added to the medical team in September of 2016.
 We have also added dental procedures, and x-ray equipment to our services meaning more animals can receive the quality medical care they deserve.

-The increased demand for high quality, low-to-moderate cost veterinary care for cats and dogs in our community and the increasing animal population dictate that adding a third veterinarian to our medical team and expanding services are needed.
-In 2017 13,892 animals were served in the veterinary clinic, including 6,344 spay and neuter surgeries.
+The increased demand for high-quality, low-to-moderate cost veterinary care for cats and dogs in our community and the increasing animal population dictates that adding a third veterinarian to our medical team and expanding services are needed.
+In 2020-21 more than 11,000 animals were served in the veterinary clinic, including 5,834 spay and neuter surgeries.